-Describe the purpose of this program: CDC Light Traps: CDC Light Traps with CO2 are used to determine the presence of adult mosquitoes and their density.
-CDC Light Traps with CO2 are also used to monitor for EEE and West Nile Virus.
-Collections of mosquitoes (pools) are submitted weekly to the Massachusetts Arbovirus Surveillance Laboratory (MDPH) and tested for the presence of West Nile Virus and EEE in local mosquito populations.
+Describe the purpose of this program: CDC Light Traps: CDC light traps with CO2 are used to determine the presence of adult mosquitoes and their density.
+CDC light traps with CO2 are also used to monitor for EEE and West Nile virus.
+Samples of mosquitoes are submited weekly to the Massachusetts Arbovirus Surveillance Laboratory (MDPH) and tested for the presence of West Nile Virus and EEE in local mosquito populations.

 Gravid Traps: These traps are used by NCMCD to collect primarily Culex pipiens and restuans mosquitoes for submission to the Massachusetts Arbovirus Surveillance Laboratory (MDPH) for West Nile Virus analysis.
 The gravid mosquitoes attracted to these traps are important for virus surveillance because they have previously fed on a host.
-Bird biting mosquito species are usually the first to pick up West Nile and Eastern Equine viruses each season.

-Resting boxes are used to supplement capture of C. melanura for the detection of EEE.
+Bird biting mosquito species are usually the first to pick up West Nile and Eastern Equine Encephalitis viruses each season.
+Resting boxes are used to supplement the capture of C. melanura for the detection of EEE.